-The MBCA protects nests of migratory birds from damage while they are active, including nests in vegetation and on structures.
+The Migratory Birds Convention Act, 1994 (MBCA) protects nests of migratory birds from damage while they are active, including nests in vegetation and on structures.
 For all migratory birds, the core nesting period is identified as April 1 to August 31 (Government of Canada 2018).
 Vegetation clearing during nesting periods in migratory bird breeding habitat can destroy active nests and contravene the MBCA.
 Vegetation clearing is recommended to occur outside the core nesting period to eliminate the need for migratory bird nest searches.
-If work must take place during the core nesting period and the area is small enough to be effectively searched for nesting birds, then a breeding bird survey can be completed by a Qualified Biologist.
-The area where vegetation is to be removed must be searched within five days prior to the work commencing.
+If work must take place during the core nesting period and the area is small enough to be effectively searched for nesting birds (e.g., isolated trees or hedgerows), then a breeding bird survey can be completed by a Qualified Biologist.
+The pre-construction breeding bird survey is also recommended to occur at structures proposed for rehabilitation/removal within the work zone.
+The area where bird nests may be impacted must be searched within five days prior to the work commencing.
 If breeding pairs are located, then they will be protected with a buffer until the nest is no longer active.

 If an active nest is observed during construction, a designated buffer will be delineated within which no activity will be allowed to occur while the nest is active (i.e., with eggs or young).
-The radius of the buffer will be determined by a Qualified Professional.
+The radius of the buffer will also be determined by a Qualified Biologist.
 Once the nest is determined to be inactive (e.g., the young have fledged the nest), clearing and other activities in the area may proceed.